Family Advocacy and Support Service

 - Represent you in contravention applications and final hearings;

-- Assist in liaising with court staff and security staff;
+- Help you with court staff and security staff;

-- Provide court support before, during and after court;
+- Support you before, during and after court;

 - Provide ongoing counselling.